kyuhunsim/kyuhunsim/README.md

 ## ABOUT ME
 ### I'm a student of SungKyunKwan University, I am in the Department of Mechanical Engineering.
 ### I'm interested in ROBOT manipulation, ROBOT grasp quality, Computer vision
-### I'm in undergraduate student in SungKyunKwan University RISELAB
+### I'm a undergraduate student in SungKyunKwan University RISELAB
 </br>

 [![Tistory]](https://zzskh.tistory.com)